ADSB.im logo

 SD cards (well, technically µSD cards)

-- Ideally you want a class 10 card from a name brand.
-ScanDisk Ultra have been known to be reliable
+• Ideally you want a class 10 card from a name brand.
+SanDisk Ultra have been known to be reliable.